dylanbstorey/DnD/frost-architect-campaign/modules/04-the-caverns-of-echo/completion-summary.md

 2. Develop player-facing handouts with visual elements for the puzzles
 3. Create a DM quick reference sheet for running the puzzles
 4. Design a proper regional map showing the journey from Yeti settlement to Caverns
+5. Write Module 06: The Forbidden Peak (Stone of Power)
+6. Write Module 07: The Final Binding (Chamber of Binding + Frost Architect confrontation)

 The Caverns of Echo module is approximately 85% complete with the core materials already created.
-The remaining work focuses on supplementary materials to enhance gameplay and provide options for different player groups.
+The remaining work focuses on supplementary materials to enhance gameplay and completing the final two modules of the condensed campaign.